Associate Professor, 2023-present.

 “Modes of Translation, Modes of Subversion: Women’s Approaches in the Late Henrician Court.”
 CEA, Denver, CO, March 2016.

 “What Henry Wrote: Henry VIII's Political Aesthetics and Their Legacy in Henry VIII, or All is True.”
 “Political Aesthetics,” Seminar.
-Shakespeare Association of America, New Orleans, LA, March 2016.
+SAA, New Orleans, LA, March 2016.

 “Timeliness and Youth in the Devonshire Manuscript.”
 MLA, Austin, TX, January 2016.